bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 And there's so many pressures in the system to centralize these things.
 And my hope, I don't think you can eliminate them.
 I don't think you can solve it.
-But I think you can make it such that, well, yes, there may be some centralization, but hey, it's a layer two.
+But I think you can make it such that, well, yes, there may be some centralization, but hey, it's a layer2.
 You can always drop out.
 You can always say, OK, if I've got routing through this one large node and it doesn't want to cooperate, I can close the channel on-chain and move somewhere else.
 So it's sort of the competition can help that.
-But yeah, but, but attacks on nodes like that, it may may make it so that certain nodes require identity or something.
+But attacks on nodes like that, it may make it so that certain nodes require identity or something.
 I don't, no one's doing that yet, I think, hopefully, But worst case that kind of thing happens or you get something like Tor where like it kind of works But you know, there's this sort of constant din of like attacks on it That hurts it.

 Adam Jonas: 00:27:10